antonvh/antonsmindstorms-docs/docs/source/Software/serialtalk.rst

 When you want default UART for the platform you’re running on, just go:
 ``from serialtalk.auto import SerialTalk``

-When you want special channels like sockets or bluetooth, do it like
+When you want special channels like sockets or Bluetooth, do it like
 this:

 .. code:: python